-The rest of this paper is organized as follows.
-In Sec.~\ref{sec:Set up and Preliminaries}, we formulate the precise setting and notations used throughout the paper and provide some preliminaries such as the Lieb-Robinson bound and the entanglement measure.
-In Sec.~\ref{sec:Quantum correlation}, we introduce the quantum correlation $\QC_{\rho_\beta} (O_A,O_B)$ as the convex roof of the standard correlation function.
-We also provide several rigorous results on the relationships between the quantum correlation and quantum entanglement.
-In Sec.~\ref{sec:Exponential clustering for quantum correlations}, our main results on the clustering theorem on the quantum correlation [Ineq.~\eqref{quantum_corr_clustering}] and the PPT relative entanglement [Ineqs.~\eqref{Ineq:main_conj_partial_proof} and \eqref{Ineq:main_conj_partial_proof_1D}] are provided.
-In Sec.~\ref{Quantum correlations based on the skew information}, we show our results on the WYD skew information and the quantum Fisher information [Ineqs.~\eqref{quantum_corr_clustering_intri} and \eqref{WYD_Fisher}].
-In Sec.~\ref{sec:Further discussions}, we discuss the following several topics relevant to the present results: i) relationship between the macroscopic quantum effect and quantum entanglement (Sec.~\ref{sec:Macroscopic quantum effect v.s. quantum entanglement}), ii) relationship between entanglement clustering and quantum Markov property (Sec.~\ref{sec:Macroscopic quantum effect v.s. quantum entanglement}), iii) relationship between the quantum correlation and entanglement of formation (Sec.~\ref{sec:General upper bound on the quantum correlation}), iv) the optimality of our main theorems (Sec.~\ref{sec:Optimality of the obtained bounds}), and v) extension of our results to more general quantum states based on the Bernstein-Widder theorem (Sec.~\ref{sec:Beyond quantum Gibbs states}).
-Finally, in Sec. \ref{sec:Summary and Future works}, we summarize the paper, along with a discussion regarding the scope for future work.
+The remainder of this paper is organized as follows.
+In Sec.~\ref{sec:Setup and Preliminaries}, the precise setting and notations used throughout the paper are formulated, coupled with the introduction to certain preliminaries such as the Lieb-Robinson bound and entanglement measure.
+In Sec.~\ref{sec:Quantum correlation}, the quantum correlation $\QC_{\rho} (O_A,O_B)$ is introduced as the convex roof of the standard correlation function.
+In addition, several rigorous results on the relationships between the quantum correlation and quantum entanglement are provided.
+Further, in Sec.~\ref{sec:Exponential clustering for quantum correlations}, the main results on the clustering theorem for the quantum correlation [Ineq.~\eqref{quantum_corr_clustering}] and the PPT relative entanglement [Ineqs.~\eqref{Ineq:main_conj_partial_proof} and \eqref{Ineq:main_conj_partial_proof_1D}] are provided.
+Thereafter, in Sec.~\ref{Quantum correlations based on the skew information}, the obtained results are demonstrated on the WYD skew and quantum Fisher information [Ineqs.~\eqref{quantum_corr_clustering_intri} and \eqref{WYD_Fisher}].
+In Sec.~\ref{sec:Further discussions}, the following topics relevant to the obtained results are discussed: i) relationship between the macroscopic quantum effect and quantum entanglement (Sec.~\ref{sec:Macroscopic quantum effect v.s. quantum entanglement}), ii) relationship between entanglement clustering and quantum Markov property (Sec.~\ref{sec:Macroscopic quantum effect v.s. quantum entanglement}), iii) relationship between the quantum correlation and entanglement of formation (Sec.~\ref{sec:General upper bound on the quantum correlation}), iv) optimality of the proposed main theorems (Sec.~\ref{sec:Optimality of the obtained bounds}), and v) extension of the results obtained to more general quantum states based on the Bernstein-Widder theorem (Sec.~\ref{sec:Beyond quantum Gibbs states}).
+Finally, in Sec. \ref{sec:Summary and Future works}, the study is summarized, along with a discussion regarding the scope for future work.